ninjaman214/Basic-Portfolio/README.md

 #### Projects

 You must give a full effort on every group and individual project.
+You must complete **100%** of your projects.

 #### Important Notes
 * Live Office Hours: 45 minutes before class and 30 minutes after class